dgthomp3/ReelRoster/README.md

 1. **Personal Watchlist Management** – Keep track of movies you plan to watch using the dynamic 'Add/Remove to Watchlist' button.
 2. **Favorites Collection** – Curate a list of all-time favorites, quickly toggling between 'Add' and 'Remove' with color indicators.
-3. **Movie Discovery** – Explore trending, popular, or top-rated films and dive into detailed movie information, including ratings and synopses.
+3. **Movie Discovery** – Explore trending, popular, or top-rated films and dive into detailed movie information, including ratingsß.
 4. **Quick Movie Comparisons** – Easily compare movies on your watchlist by toggling between them to check key details like genre, runtime, and rating.
 5. **Session Persistence** – Return later and find your watchlist and favorites intact, ensuring data persistence for a smoother experience.